0xprinc/checks-while-hacks/README.md

 ## External Calls

-- `X1` - Is an external contract call actually needed?
+1. Is an external contract call actually needed?
-- `X2` - Avoid delegatecall wherever possible, especially to external (even if trusted) contracts.
+2. Avoid delegatecall wherever possible, especially to external (even if trusted) contracts.
 (SWC-112)
-- `X2` - If there is an error, could it cause DoS?
+3. If there is an error, could it cause DoS?
 Like `balanceOf()` reverting.
 (SWC-113)
-- `X3` - Would it be harmful if the call reentered into the current function?
+4. Would it be harmful if the call reentered into the current function?
-- `X4` - Would it be harmful if the call reentered into another function?
+5. Would it be harmful if the call reentered into another function?
-- `X5` - Is the result checked and errors dealt with?
+6. Is the result checked and errors dealt with?
 (SWC-104)
-- `X6` - What if it uses all the gas provided?
+7. What if it uses all the gas provided?
-- `X7` - Could it cause an out-of-gas in the calling contract if it returns a massive amount of data?
+8. Could it cause an out-of-gas in the calling contract if it returns a massive amount of data?
-- `X8` - If you are calling a particular function, do not assume that `success` implies that the function exists (phantom functions).
+9. If you are calling a particular function, do not assume that `success` implies that the function exists (phantom functions).
-- `X9` - Its best to be stateless while doing an external delegate call.
+10. Its best to be stateless while doing an external delegate call.
-- `X10` - Always assume that the external call will fail, now code accordingly.
+11. Always assume that the external call will fail, now code accordingly.
-- `X11` - Try avoiding taking arbitrary input or calldata input for a function that does external call which can make the EOA make the calls in the behalf of the contract.
+12. Try avoiding taking arbitrary input or calldata input for a function that does external call which can make the EOA make the calls in the behalf of the contract.
-- `X12` - The external calls from a contract can be made to be failed and still be made the function continue to act if the external call returns a bool, the attacker can just give very enough gas to make the sub-call(call from a contract function to another contract) fail.(Insufficient Gas Greifing)
+13. The external calls from a contract can be made to be failed and still be made the function continue if the external call returns a bool, the attacker can just give very enough gas to make the sub-call(call from a contract function to another contract) fail.(Insufficient Gas Greifing)

 ## Static Calls